vatpac-technology/sops/docs/client/maestro.md

 - A taxi call is received for flights within the TMA bound for a Maestro airport.
 FMP will insert the flight into the sequence from the pending list.
 - An aircraft conducts a missed approach or go-around.
 - The Insert, Move, Swap, or Desequence functions will be used.
-Approach can perform these actions, but Fow must be advised when they occur.
+Approach can perform these actions, but Flow must be advised when they occur.

 ## Flow Responsibilities